peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

-To retrieve a Child's CDS/CDNSKEY RRset for DNSSEC delegation trust maintenance, the Parental Agent, knowing both the Child zone name and its NS hostnames, MUST ascertain that queries are made against all of the nameservers listed in the Child's delegation from the Parent, and ensure that each key referenced in any of the received answers is also referenced in all other received responses.
+To retrieve a Child's CDS/CDNSKEY RRset for DNSSEC delegation trust maintenance, the Parental Agent, knowing both the Child zone name and its NS hostnames, MUST ascertain that queries are made against all (reachable) nameservers listed in the Child's delegation from the Parent, and ensure that each key referenced in any of the received answers is also referenced in all other received responses.

-In other words, CDS/CDNSKEY records at the Child zone apex MUST be fetched directly from each of the authoritative servers as determined by the delegation's NS record set.
+In other words, CDS/CDNSKEY records at the Child zone apex MUST be fetched directly from each (reachable) authoritative server as determined by the delegation's NS record set.
 When a key is referenced in a CDS or CDNSKEY record set returned by one nameserver, but is missing from a least one other nameserver's answer, the CDS/CDNSKEY state MUST be considered inconsistent.